LANL Foundation / Our Scholarships / About the Funds

 Charles E. & Ellen E. Morris Endowed Scholarship Fund

-This endowed scholarship was established by Ellen E. Morris to honor the memory of her late husband Charles E. Morris and provide financial support for deserving students with a desire to pursue a post-secondary higher education.
-This scholarship is intended to support the hopes and dreams of students in Northern New Mexico pursuing a bachelor’s degree, two-year degree or certificate at any accredited college or university.
+Established by Ellen E. Morris to honor the memory of her late husband Charles E. Morris and to provide financial support for deserving students with a desire to pursue post-secondary higher education, this scholarship is intended to support the hopes and dreams of students in Northern New Mexico pursuing a bachelor’s degree, two-year degree, or certificate at any accredited college or university.
 The primary criteria are merit as demonstrated by academic rigor and scholastic performance.

 Climate Change Leadership Institute Endowed Earth & Environmental Science Scholarship Fund

-Los Alamos National Laboratory and the Climate Change Leadership Institute (CCLI) provide scholarships to support students pursuing degrees in Earth and Environmental Science fields, including Ecology and Environmental/Climate Stewardship.
-This scholarship was started in 2014 when LANL scientist Dr. Jeri Sullivan Graham received the Conservation Leadership Seed Grant Award from CCLI.
-Preference will be given to Native American first-generation college students.
-CCLI is a nonprofit organization dedicated to phasing out greenhouse gas emissions and empowering community through the ethics of conservation, the adoption of clean energy and the act of taking responsibility as a civil society.
+Established in 2014 when LANL scientist Dr. Jeri Sullivan Graham received the Conservation Leadership Seed Grant Award from the Climate Change Leadership Institute (CCLI), this scholarship supports students pursuing degrees in Earth and Environmental Science fields, including Ecology and Environmental/Climate Stewardship.
+Preference is given to Native American first-generation college students.
+CCLI is a nonprofit organization dedicated to phasing out greenhouse gas emissions and empowering community through the ethics of conservation, the adoption of clean energy, and the act of taking responsibility as a civil society.
+Read more>

 Dell Technologies/Wildflower International Endowed Scholarship Fund

-Established by a gift from Wildflower International with support from Dell Technologies, this soon-to-be endowed fund provides educational scholarships for Northern New Mexico high school seniors and undergraduates pursuing studies in computer science and other technology-based disciplines.
-The first Dell Technologies/Wildflower International Scholar will be named in 2023.
+Established by a gift from Wildflower International with support from Dell Technologies, this scholarship is for Northern New Mexico high school seniors and undergraduates pursuing studies in computer science and other technology-based disciplines.
+The first Dell Technologies/Wildflower International Scholar was named in 2023.
+Read more>

 Don & Connie Cobb Endowed Education Scholarship Fund

-Don Cobb was an active LANL Foundation board member with a long and distinguished career at Los Alamos National Laboratory.
-In 2006, Don and his wife Connie were instrumental in creating the LANL Workforce Retirees’ Scholarship Fund.
-In 2016, inspired by their daughter, an elementary school teacher, they established an endowment to fund a renewable scholarship for students pursuing degrees in education.
+Don was an active LANL Foundation board member with a long and distinguished career at Los Alamos National Laboratory.
+Don and Connie were instrumental in creating the LANL Workforce Retirees’ Scholarship Fund in 2006.
+Read more>

 Founders Scholarship

-Established to honor the founders of the LANL Foundation, this scholarship is awarded to one student annually who demonstrates persistence in the face of adversity and created something greater than themselves.
+Established to honor the founders of the LANL Foundation, this scholarship is awarded to one student annually who demonstrates persistence in the face of adversity and who creates something greater than themselves.

-Howard Menlove and Jean Marshall Memorial Scholarship Fund
+Howard Menlove & Jean Marshall Memorial Scholarship Fund

 John & Marti Browne Endowed Leadership Scholarship Fund

-Former Laboratory Director John Browne and his wife Marti established the Endowed Leadership Scholarship Fund in 2000.
-The goal of this scholarship fund is to create lasting scholarship opportunities for Northern New Mexico students who have demonstrated outstanding leadership qualities and achievements in their home, school or community.
+Established in 2000 by former LANL Director John Browne and his wife Marti, their Leadership Scholarship is awarded to students who have demonstrated outstanding leadership qualities and achievements in their home, school, or community.
 In addition to meeting LAESF’s rigorous merit-based requirements, students who receive this award also have financial need.
+Read more>

 LANL Workforce Retirees’ Endowed Scholarship Fund